 Malcolm has extensive knowledge of all of Port of Melbourne structures.
 He has been an integral player in the survey, maintenance and many of the subsequent repairs to all of the structures within the Port of Melbourne and other major and minor Ports throughout Victoria.
-PDS maintain extensive records of previous works, including pile plans of every wharf and any project they have completed over the last twenty years.
+PDS maintain extensive records of previous works, including pile plans of every wharf and any project they have completed over the last forty years.

 Malcolm is an ADAS Training and Assessment manager and oversees the operation and training of commercial divers and hyperbaric operators with the Professional Divers Training Academy.
 Malcolm’s extensive experience within the commercial diving industry is a solid grounding to providing state of the art occupational diver training services.